Resources to accompany Charlie's workshops and presentation.

 Lyndon chose this as one of his favourite problems.
 It is accessible but needs some careful analysis of what is included and what is not.
 A systematic approach is really helpful.

 Which has the greatest area, a circle or a square inscribed in an isosceles, right angle triangle?

 A visualisation problem in which you search for vectors which sum to zero from a jumble of arrows.
 Will your eyes be quicker than algebra?

-A collection of short problems on factors, multiples and primes.
+A collection of short problems on 3D shapes.

 Can you explain the surprising results Jo found when she calculated the difference between square numbers?